sebastian-gm/hr_data_insights/README.md

 - **Remote talent represents 24.9%** of active staff but is evenly distributed across the top corporate functions (Accounting, HR, Product Management, Engineering each show ~25–26% remote share).
 - The homogeneous remote adoption rate suggests policy standardisation is feasible.
 Departments that remain heavily HQ-based (e.g., Services, Training) could pilot hybrid support models without disrupting overall coverage.

+### Visual Gallery (Optional)
+- Run `python scripts/create_visuals.py` to render the bar and pie charts that correspond to the insights above.
+- PNG files (age composition, department headcount, attrition leaders, location split) will be written to `docs/visualizations/` and can be embedded in slide decks or refreshed quarterly.

 ## Recommendations
 1. **Strengthen the Talent Pipeline**
    - Restart graduate and early-career programs to rebalance the age/tenure pyramid; set FY targets to restore 18–24 representation above 15%.